MicrosoftDocs/learn/learn-pr/az-900/review-planning-managing-costs-2/includes/6-walkthrough-use-azure-pricing-calculator.md

+# Exercise - Estimate costs with the Azure Pricing Calculator

 In this walkthrough, we will use the Azure Pricing Calculator to generate a cost estimate for an Azure virtual machine and related network resources.

-## Exercise - Estimate costs with the Azure Pricing Calculator

-> [!Note]
-> This lab only requires browser access to the internet to complete.

 ## Try out the Azure Pricing Calculator